anieze-gad/Data-consolidation-for-Tableau-On-time-performance-viz/README.md

 ```
 jupyter notebook
 ```
-Open prepare_tableau_airlines_data.py.ipynb to explore the analysis and forecasting results.
+Open Data concat & sampling for tableau viz.ipynb to explore the analysis and forecasting results.

 # Contributing
 Feel free to fork this repository, submit pull requests, or suggest improvements via issues.
 Contributions to enhance functionality (e.g., error handling, additional file formats) are welcome!